otherpirate/volume-challenge/README.md

 I tried to map all case in the unit tests of `pather_test.go` file

-Bonus: My first tough was find all possible paths that user can travel, like searching for flights.
-Then I read one more time the challenge and I decide that I'm wrong.
-I let the graph code in the repo because I like it :)
+Bonus: My first idea was find all possible paths that user can travel, like searching for flights.
+Then I did read one more time the challenge and I decided that I'm wrong.
+I let the graph code in the repo because I liked it :)

 ## Tests